Alderman Jacobs School Local Governing Body

 I am currently Assistant Headteacher - Lower School and work with my colleagues to implement developments with a focus on increasing achievement and attainment.
 I aim to bring this knowledge and experience, plus my understanding of colleague’s views, to support the governing body.

-Elaine Crane - Advisory Partner
+Elaine Crane - Headteacher

 I have worked at Alderman Jacobs School for 4 years, first as Assistant Headteacher, and now as Deputy Headteacher.
 Before this I held a number of teaching and leadership positions in primary, secondary and middle schools, teaching across Key stages 2, 3 and 4.
 I have background in coaching and mentoring students, teachers, NQTs and experienced colleagues.